 You’re likely to find them in all walks of life: soccer fields, machine shops, artisan studios, and multinational corporations.

 Throughout history, some of the most influential and well-known individuals began their careers as apprentices.
 Soccer great David Beckham started as one before joining Manchester United Football Club.
 Automobile manufacturer Henry Ford left home at 16 to become an apprentice machinist before eventually founding his namesake company.
 Stella McCartney, daughter of musical legend Paul McCartney, completed an apprenticeship with world-renowned suit maker, Edward Sexton.
-And, Leonardo Da Vinci went on to become one of the greatest painters, sculptors, and inventors of all time after apprenticing.
+Leonardo Da Vinci went on to become one of the greatest painters, sculptors, and inventors of all time after apprenticing.

 The Modern-Day Apprentice

-Fast forward to 2019, where the apprenticeship is still a crucial part of skills-based training, and on-the-job learning.
-In June, the U.S. Department of Labor (USDOL) announced their highly-anticipated plans to expand apprenticeships in the United States, establishing a process for the development of high-quality, industry-recognized programs, and creating a new system that will pave the way for educational institutions to receive grants when they partner with employers.
+Fast forward to 2019, where apprenticeship is still a crucial part of skills-based training, and on-the-job learning.
+In June, the U.S. Department of Labor (USDOL) announced their highly anticipated plans to expand apprenticeships in the United States, establishing a process for the development of high-quality, industry-recognized programs, and creating a new system that will pave the way for educational institutions to receive grants when they partner with employers.

 Part of their campaign includes the availability of grant funding to engage employers nationwide in creating new apprenticeship opportunities across a wide range of occupations and industry sectors.
 Eligible grant applicants will include nonprofit trade organizations, industry and employer associations, educational institutions, labor unions, and more.